pkumod/gStore/README.md

 System Requirement: 64-bit linux server with GCC, make, readline installed.
 *We have tested on linux server with CentOS 6.2 x86_64 and CentOS 6.6 x86_64.
 The version of GCC should be 4.4.7 or later.*

-You can install gStore2.0 in two commands.
+You can install gStore2.0 in one command. run

-1) run

-`# make lib_antlr`

-to compile and link the library we need.

-2) run

 `# make`

 to compile the gStore code and build executable "gload", "gquery", "gserver", "gclient".

 ### Usage
-gStore2.0 currently includes four executables.
+gStore2.0 currently includes four executables and others.

 ####1. gload
 gload is used to build a new database from a RDF triple format file.